starlocke/drupal-mailmime/README.markdown

 *    `PEAR.php`
 *    `PEAR5.php`

-1. One way to satisfy the [requirements][requirements] is to run the following command from a Unix root shell prompt:
+1. One way to satisfy the requirements is to run the following command from a Unix root shell prompt:

      `pear install -a Mail_Mime`